Child and adolescent mental health services

 What to expect

-CAMHS usually invite both the young person and their parents/guardians to attend the first appointment.
-The family will meet one or more members of the team.
-Sometimes CAMHS meet all the family together, other times they meet parents separately.
+CAMHS usually invite both the you and your parents/guardians to attend the first appointment.
+Your family will meet one or more members of the CAMHS team.
+Sometimes CAMHS want to meet all your family together, other times they ask to meet you and your parents/guardians separately.

 The team approach to CAMHS

 All CAMHS work is team focused.
 All assessments are discussed with the team.
-All of the interventions are planned by the team in collaboration with the young person and their family.
+All of the interventions are planned by the team in collaboration with young and your family.
 While the team’s approach is primarily child-centred they work closely with parents and carers.

 How long with it take?

-The waiting time for the service will depend on the severity of the need.
-Once seen, most problems don’t disappear overnight.
+The waiting time for the service will depend on how urgently you need help and support.
+Once you have your initial meeting, you may need some more meetings with the CAMHS team as most problems don’t disappear overnight.
 Some problems may resolve very quickly and require only two or three meetings.
 However, in other instances, regular meetings over a period of months may be needed.

-Confidentiality for both the young person and their family is an essential element of the CAMHS service.
-Generally the information the young person shares with their therapist is kept in confidence.
+Confidentiality for both you and your family is an essential part of the CAMHS service.
+Generally the information you share with your psychiatrist or another member of the CAMHS team is kept in confidence.

-However, if concerns arise about the child’s safety and welfare then parents and other services are informed as necessary.
+However, if concerns arise about your safety and welfare, then your parents or guardians and other services may be informed as necessary.